 Currently enrolled students will meet with their program advisor prior to registering each quarter.
-Program advisors provide a quarterly PIN number, needed to access the online registration system.
+After meeting with each student, advisors remove the quarterly advising hold allowing the student to register online through ctcLink.

 Students placed in the incorrect English, Human Development, Mathematics and Physical Education classes are allowed to make changes through the tenth day of instruction.